 That in the eyes of the world, we’re all different; but in the eyes of the virus, we’re just the same.

 This virus doesn’t respect ethnicity or race.
 It’s not a Chinese virus; it’s our virus.
-It’s in France, Afghanistan, Thailand, America— in 176 countries and territories, and counting!
+Even France, Afghanistan, Thailand, America has it — in 176 countries and territories, and counting!
 The color of our skin, the language we speak (our accents even), and our cultures count for nothing in the eyes of a contagious disease.

 We’re all members of the great human family, created in the image of God (Gen. 1:17).
 And in our suffering, in worrying for an infected loved one, or in the pain of losing a loved one, we are completely equal—weak and without any answers.